-Once a year, Mountain View will admit approximately 12–14 students to the Occupational Therapy Assistant (OTA) program beginning in the Fall semester.
-Acceptance is determined based on a points formula.
+Applications are open for the Occupational Therapy Assistant (OTA) program beginning February 15 through April 15.
+Twice a year, approximately 12–14 students will be admitted for the fall and spring semesters.
+Acceptance is determined based on a points formula and selection is based on the initial application submission.
 Please refer to the program application packet for more information.

 - Application and current

 - Completion of the

 four prerequisite courses with a minimum grade point average of 2.75 or higher (all courses must be completed with a grade of C or better.)

 - Submission of a complete application packet to the OTA program during the designated filing period.

 Applicants to the associate degree OTA program must meet the admission requirements for Dallas College.
 Applicants must have earned either a high school diploma or General Education Diploma (GED) in addition to complying with Texas Success Initiative (TSI) requirements before they will be eligible to apply to the program.
 Students should consult the college advising office to determine their TSI status prior to application to the OTA program.

 Once the student is admitted to Dallas College, the student may apply to the OTA program after the student has completed the following requirements.